 What JOI has to offer?

-Furthermore, JOI also offers physical therapy in numerous areas in northeast Florida, if your referring MD feels physical therapy would assist you in relieving of these symptoms
+If your referring MD feels physical therapy would assist you in relieving these symptoms

 - To schedule for JOI Rehab, please call 904-858-7045 or visit one of the 12 Physical Therapy Locations throughout Northeast Florida.